Leaving PIMCO.com

 Left graph shows changes in interest rates in 24-months after the end of past hiking cycles.
 Right graph shows resulting returns for core bonds, as represented by the BBG US Aggregate Index.

-We are likely at the stage of the hiking cycle where investors in traditional fixed income historically outperformed cash.
-Investors sitting in cash may want to consider return potential of other fixed income sectors.
+We are likely at the stage of the hiking cycle where investors in traditional fixed income historically outperform cash.
+Investors sitting in cash may want to consider the return potential versus risk of other fixed income sectors.

 There Is Still Time: Post Peak Rallies Have Historically Taken Years to Play Out